promesoft/KicadJE_RIAA/README.md

 2 - V-GND 2 does not have resistor balance - only LED indicator as input

+3 - C107, C109, C111, C112 should either not be mounted or significantly smaller (10nF ?)

+4 - U302B needs an 18k to GND on pin 5

 ## Issues and Notes
 ###